karthxk07/Zoos-problem/README.md

 ### Input format

-First line: A word that starts with several Zs and continues by several Os.
+-First line: A word that starts with several Zs and continues by several Os.
 Note: The maximum length of this word must be .

 ### Output format

-Print Yes if the input word can be considered as the string zoo otherwise, print No.
+-Print Yes if the input word can be considered as the string zoo otherwise, print No.